-New York City’s subway in the late 1970s and 1980s looked like it came straight out of the Walter Hill cult classic, Warriors.
-Graffiti-laced train carts, poverty-stricken beggars and drug addicts, side by side with colorfully dressed gang members harassing the passengers who gladly give up valuable possessions in exchange for their lives were a normal sight back then.
+New York City’s subway in the late 1970s and ’80s looked like it came straight out of the Walter Hill cult classic, Warriors.
+Graffiti-covered train cars, poverty-stricken beggars and addicts, and colorfully dressed gang members were a normal sight back then.

 Together with the drug epidemic which forced its users into the underground, it was truly a sad sight to look upon.
-Gangs such as Black Spades, The Satan Souls, The Devil Rebels, Imperial Survivors to name a few, kept their turf strict, partitioning the underground sections as well.
+Gangs such as Black Spades, The Satan Souls, The Devil Rebels, and Imperial Survivors, to name a few, kept their turf strict, partitioning the underground sections as well.

-Due to the high mortality rates among gang members of the time, Luis Garden Acosta, a community leader and the founder of a grassroots environmental justice coalition El Puento, called the streets of Williamsburg, Brooklyn, “killing fields.”
+Due to the high mortality rates among gang members of the time, Luis Garden Acosta, a community leader and the founder of a grassroots environmental justice coalition, called the streets of Williamsburg, Brooklyn, “killing fields.”
 Rightfully so, for many teenagers were injured or killed due to violent turf wars which raged all over New York’s poorest neighborhoods.